Parsa-Rajabi/CMPT-276/docs/syllabus.md

 Giving and receiving feedback is one of the core activities in this class.
 When giving and receiving feedback, it is important to keep in mind that we give feedback because we want all projects to succeed.
 Our feedback will highlight parts that work well but also point out aspects that can be improved.
 The feedback should not be taken personally or seen as an attack on students' knowledge or capabilities.
 Thus, we will learn a craft of constructive feedback and practice it in the class regularly.

 ---
-### Assignment/Project/Lab Policy
+### Project/Lab Policy

-- You may not send the instructor or the TAs draft assignments/project/labs for feedback – post all questions to Slack so that everyone can benefit from the answers
+- You may not send the instructor or the TAs draft project/labs for feedback – post all questions to Slack so that everyone can benefit from the answers
-- Assignments/labs/projects may be shared/shown in class and online (with no student name/ID)
+- labs/projects may be shared/shown in class and online (with no student name/ID).
+Students will be contacted ahead
 ---
 ### Remarking Policy